xiao-liu/zeta-go/README.md

 value at the backup stage of MCTS as well, and the paper does not emphasize this.
 See the code at the end of `mcts.py`.)

+* ZetaGo excludes all the legal moves that fill in own (size-one) eyes.
+I leverage this heuristic because I have very limited computation power.
+Without it, both players in the self-play keep capturing their own stones until the maximum number of moves, resulting data of very low quality.
+You can easily disable this by setting `allow_filling_in_own_eye=True` when calling `go.legal_play()`.

 # Usage
 ZetaGo provides three basic functions:
 * Train a new model;